 Recommendation Examples Why Speak in the active voice rather than passive, and be specific when possible Passive: "Expectations are not likely to be met this quarter."
 Active: "We don't expect the company to meet our \$0.40 EPS for the quarter."
-It strengthens your message, and shows you've done the work Don't pretend to have a level of precision that doesn't exist "We expect XYZ to earn \$7.03 in 2013 by achieving operating margins of 8.37%" It conveys the image you rely too much on your financial model output, without thinking through the big picture Avoid media-based words or phrases that appear sensationalistic "The stock is poised for a break-out due to a revolutionary new product" or "This never-before- seen turnaround by management makes this stock a screaming buy" It will send a signal to the consumer of your message that you're inexperienced, which may cause them to question your judgment and the quality of your work If you're referencing management's view, always include your view first "We expect the company's margins to reach 10% next year, which compares to management's guidance of 9.5% It shows you're a thought leader by highlighting how management's views compare with yours When referring to your view, try to use words that convey research has been done, rather than just conjecture: Best: "We forecast" Acceptable: "We expect" or "We believe" Poor: "We think" "We forecast the company's earnings to grow 10% next year" is more confident than "We think the company's earnings will grow 10% next year."
-"Think" is used for informal situations more than the others.
+It strengthens your message, and shows you've done the work Don't pretend to have a level of precision that doesn't exist "We expect XYZ to earn \$7.03 in 2013 by achieving operating margins of 8.37%" It conveys the image you rely too much on your financial model output, without thinking through the big picture Avoid media-based words or phrases that appear sensationalistic "The stock is poised for a break-out due to a revolutionary new product" or "This never-before- seen turnaround by management makes this stock a screaming buy" It will send a signal to the consumer of your message that you're inexperienced, which may cause them to question your judgment or the quality of your work If you're referencing management's view, always include yours first "We expect the company's margins to reach 10% next year, which compares to management's guidance of 9.5% It shows you're a thought leader by highlighting how management's views compare with yours When referring to your view, try to use words that convey research has been done, rather than just conjecture: Best: "We forecast" Acceptable: "We expect" or "We believe" Poor: "We think" "We forecast the company's earnings to grow 10% next year" "Think" is used for informal situations more than the others.
 You might say, "I think I'll go out with friends tonight."
 But you wouldn't say, "I forecast I'll go out with friends tonight."
-Unless it runs counter to your firm's style, refer to yourself in your work as "we" and "our" rather than "I" or "my" "We believe the stock is overvalued, because our work suggests consensus EPS is 10% too high next year" It sounds humbler.
+Unless it runs counter to your firm's style, refer to yourself in your work as "we" and "our" rather than "I" or "my" "We believe the stock is overvalued, because our work suggests consensus EPS is 10% too high next year" It sounds more humble.
 You likely haven't arrived at the conclusion solely on your own.
 At a minimum, you've had training from others to understand how to conduct your job.
 Refer to companies and management as "it", rather than "they".
-"Management held its quarterly call where it debuted its new outlook" This is an industry standard Use bullets or a table where there are multiple numbers in a paragraph Create a table such as the one below instead of "We are raising our 2017 EPS forecast for NDT from \$1.00 to \$1.20 which compares to consensus at \$1.00 and raising our 2018 estimate from \$1.15 to \$1.30 which compares to consensus of \$1.12."
-Easier for others to understand
+"Management held its quarterly call where it debuted its new outlook" This is an industry standard